Participatory Pokémon GO

 - ENGAGE Boston.

-We’re currently seeking any interested Boston summer programs to bring this process to their sites.
-The project includes five lessons that cover neighborhood exploration, advocacy, and video production.
+We’re currently seeking any interested Boston summer youth programs to bring this process to their sites.
+The project includes five lessons that cover neighborhood discovery, advocacy, and video production.
 These lessons can be delivered in a three-hour workshop, or over the course of several weeks, depending on your schedule.

-Participatory Pokémon GO is free, and Emerson College students may be available to co-teach lessons and run video production workshops. $100 stipends will be awarded to the first 50 sites who successfully implement the program.
+Participatory Pokémon GO is free, and Emerson College students may be available to co-teach lessons and run video production workshops.
+The first 25 sites who successfully implement the program will receive a pizza party.
 Join us for a summer of Pokémon GO fun.

 An applied research and design lab dedicated to reimagining civic engagement for a digital culture.